Entire home

 Very comfortable and well-equipped hilltop house, close to the west coast of South Uist, in an idyllic location with stunning 360 degree views of hills, lochs, machair and the Atlantic.

 Snishival is unique.
-Designed for up to six people, the panelled siting room welcomes you and lets you view the whole length of the island in front of a glowing fire.
+Designed for up to six people, the panelled sitting room welcomes you and lets you view the whole length of the island in front of a glowing fire.
 The downstairs twin bedroom has its own bathroom and upstairs you will find a double bedroom and a large twin bed room, with a bathroom and a separate shower room to share.
 You can watch the sun setting over the Atlantic as you eat dinner, and sometimes you can even see St. Kilda, 60 miles away.
 It is a warm, cosy, family house with a very special atmosphere.

 An 18 hole old Tom Morris links golf course, Askernish, is only a few miles away from the house.
-Stand on the 11th tee with the Atlantic rollers crashing 100 m away and drive your ball across to a pinnacle in the distance.
+Stand on the 11th tee with the Atlantic rollers crashing 100 metres away and drive your ball across to a pinnacle in the distance.
 It is a very special golf course with a recently renovated club house, and clubs you can hire easily.

-]There is plenty of local history - the fascinating Kildonan Museum is only a few miles away.
-You can swim and picnic at the beach on the south of Eriskay where Bonnie Prince Charlie supposedly landed in his attempt to reclaim the crown, and challenge yourself to find Prince Charlie's Cave (where he hid for several weeks) in one of the island's three hills on the East coast.
+There is plenty of local history - the fascinating Kildonan Museum is only a few miles away.
+You can swim and picnic at the beach on the south of Eriskay where Bonnie Prince Charlie supposedly landed in his attempt to reclaim the crown, and challenge yourself to find Prince Charlie's cave (where he hid for several weeks) in one of the island's three hills on the East coast.
 Flora MacDonald birthplace (she who was instrumental in Bonnie Prince Charlie's successful and daring escape to Skye) is just down the road.

-Take a trip down to the southern tip of the island to have a drink at the Pollachar Inn and learn the story of the ss politician which sank nearby in 1941 with 24,000 cases of whisky on board.
+Take a trip down to the southern tip of the island to have a drink at the Pollachar Inn and learn the story of the SS Politician which sank nearby in 1941 with 24,000 cases of whisky on board.
 If you walk along the beach there you will find evidence of a petrified forest in the sand.
 Or cross over via a causeway to Eriskay to find a charming fishing harbour and famous Eriskay ponies living wild on the hillside.

 Given the house's idyllic remote location, and the opportunity it provides to escape from it all, it does not offer Wifi.
-There is, however, a good mobile signal and 4G.
-Kildonan Museum, 4 miles away, offers a cafe with Wifi.
+There is, however, a good mobile signal and 4G, so you can easily hotspot/bluetooth to your devices.

 Snishival is unique.
-Designed for up to six people, the panelled siting room welcomes you and lets you view the whole length of the island in front of a glowing fire.
+Designed for up to six people, the panelled sitting room welcomes you and lets you view the whole length of the island in front of a glowing fire.
 The downstairs twin bedroom has its own bathroom and upstairs you will find a double bedroom and a large twin bed room, with a bathroom and a separate shower room to share.
 You can watch the sun setting over the Atlantic as you eat dinner, and sometimes you can even see St. Kilda, 60 miles away.
 It is a warm, cosy, family house with a very special atmosphere.

 An 18 hole old Tom Morris links golf course, Askernish, is only a few miles away from the house.
-Stand on the 11th tee with the Atlantic rollers crashing 100 m away and drive your ball across to a pinnacle in the distance.
+Stand on the 11th tee with the Atlantic rollers crashing 100 metres away and drive your ball across to a pinnacle in the distance.
 It is a very special golf course with a recently renovated club house, and clubs you can hire easily.

-]There is plenty of local history - the fascinating Kildonan Museum is only a few miles away.
-You can swim and picnic at the beach on the south of Eriskay where Bonnie Prince Charlie supposedly landed in his attempt to reclaim the crown, and challenge yourself to find Prince Charlie's Cave (where he hid for several weeks) in one of the island's three hills on the East coast.
+There is plenty of local history - the fascinating Kildonan Museum is only a few miles away.
+You can swim and picnic at the beach on the south of Eriskay where Bonnie Prince Charlie supposedly landed in his attempt to reclaim the crown, and challenge yourself to find Prince Charlie's cave (where he hid for several weeks) in one of the island's three hills on the East coast.
 Flora MacDonald birthplace (she who was instrumental in Bonnie Prince Charlie's successful and daring escape to Skye) is just down the road.

-Take a trip down to the southern tip of the island to have a drink at the Pollachar Inn and learn the story of the ss politician which sank nearby in 1941 with 24,000 cases of whisky on board.
+Take a trip down to the southern tip of the island to have a drink at the Pollachar Inn and learn the story of the SS Politician which sank nearby in 1941 with 24,000 cases of whisky on board.
 If you walk along the beach there you will find evidence of a petrified forest in the sand.
 Or cross over via a causeway to Eriskay to find a charming fishing harbour and famous Eriskay ponies living wild on the hillside.

 Given the house's idyllic remote location, and the opportunity it provides to escape from it all, it does not offer Wifi.
-There is, however, a good mobile signal and 4G.
-Kildonan Museum, 4 miles away, offers a cafe with Wifi.
+There is, however, a good mobile signal and 4G, so you can easily hotspot/bluetooth to your devices.

 Add dates for prices